Knowledge Base Sections ▾

 | Google Gemini 3.5 Flash | ~$1.50 | ~$9.00 |

 The difference in inference cost is three to four orders of magnitude.
-With typical active development (several million tokens per day), a subscription with premium GPT-level requests costs tens of dollars per month with the risk of hitting a limit, whereas the same volume through Gonka costs cents — with no ceiling.
-This math makes pay-as-you-go an attractive alternative when credits run out.
+With typical active development (several million tokens per day), a subscription with premium requests to GPT-level models costs tens of dollars per month with the risk of hitting a limit, whereas the same volume through Gonka costs cents — and with no ceiling.
+This math makes pay-as-you-go an attractive alternative once credits run out.

-Let’s calculate with a concrete example.
-Suppose you are actively coding with an AI assistant and consuming about 7M tokens a day — a realistic figure for a developer keeping autocomplete and chat enabled for 4-6 hours.
-Over 20 working days, that's roughly 140M tokens per month.
-Via JoinGonka Gateway, at $0.0048/1M, this would cost $0.67 per month.
-For a proprietary provider at the GPT-5.5 level (if you paid for tokens directly), the same volume would cost hundreds of dollars.
-The Windsurf subscription averages this cost into a flat fee — but only until you exceed the credit bundle.
-As soon as you go over (which an active developer does), you face extra charges or degradation to weaker models.
-Pay-as-you-go removes this ceiling: 140M, 300M, or 1B tokens — the unit price doesn't change, there are no limits.
+Let's calculate using a concrete example.
+Suppose you are actively coding with an AI assistant and consuming about 7M tokens per day — this is a realistic figure for a developer who keeps autocomplete and chat enabled for 4-6 hours.
+Over 20 working days, this is approximately 140M tokens per month.
+Via JoinGonka Gateway at $0.0066/1M, this would cost $1.34 per month.
+With a proprietary provider of the GPT-5.5 level (if you were paying for tokens directly), the same volume would cost hundreds of dollars.
+A Windsurf subscription averages this cost to a fixed amount — but only until you stay within the credit bundle.
+Once you exceed it (and an active developer will), extra charges or degradation to weaker models begin.
+Pay-as-you-go removes this ceiling: 140M, 300M, or 1B tokens — the unit price does not change, there is no limit.

-A note on transparency: Kimi K2.6 and MiniMax M2.7 are powerful open models, but on specific complex coding tasks, top proprietary models may still produce slightly higher quality results.
-It's a price/quality question: for a thousands-fold difference in cost, open models on the Gonka network cover the vast majority of everyday tasks — autocomplete, refactoring, test generation, and code explanation.
+A note on honesty: Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash are powerful open models, but for certain complex coding tasks, top proprietary models may still produce slightly higher-quality results.
+The question is the price-to-quality ratio: for thousands of times less cost, open models on the Gonka network cover the vast majority of daily tasks — autocomplete, refactoring, test generation, code explanation.

 How to switch in a few minutes